sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-operations-deploy-folder.md

 The **Deploy Type** offers selecting from

 - **Individual Objects** available in the selected folder.
-- **Changes** including objects that are subject to the [Change](/changes).
-Users select the desired Change from the list of Changes made available from a list box.
+- **Changes** including objects that are subject to a [Change](/changes).
+Users select the desired Change from the list of Changes available from a list box.

 ## Filtering Objects

 Objects can be filtered from the following options:

 - **Draft** specifies that objects in draft status should be deployed.
-- **Deployed** specifies that objects in deployed status should be included with the deployment.
+- **Deployed** specifies that objects in deployed status should be included in the deployment.

-## Deploying from Folders
+## Including Sub-folders

-The **Handle recursively** option allows to add sub-folders recursively to the deployment.
+The **Handle recursively** option allows adding objects from sub-folders recursively to the deployment.

 ## Including Dependencies